 [Multiple photo panel yellow inset captions, clockwise from top left, read]

 Location.
-54° 36.387′ N, 5° 54.683′ W. Marker is in Belfast, Northern Ireland, in County Down.
+54° 36.387′ N, 5° 54.683′ W. Marker is in Belfast, Northern Ireland.
 Marker is on Queens Road, on the left when traveling north.
+Part of the Titanic Belfast complex.
 Touch for map.
-Part of the Titanic Belfast complex.
 Marker is at or near this postal address: Hamilton Dock, Belfast, Northern Ireland BT3 9DT, United Kingdom.
 Touch for directions.

 Also see . . .
 The Hamilton Graving Dock.
 (Submitted on June 13, 2019, by William Fischer, Jr. of Scranton, Pennsylvania.)